adorsys/XS2A-Sandbox/docs/running-modelbank.md

 ---
 **Note2:**
-If you clone master branch or tag version of XS2ASandbox you should run service with commands like  `docker-compose up` or `make run`.
+If you clone master branch or tag version of ModelBank you should run service with commands like  `docker-compose up` or `make run`.

 ---

 3.Build and run the project:

-You can build and run XS2ASandbox in two ways - with a docker command or with Makefile commands.
+You can build and run ModelBank in two ways - with a docker command or with Makefile commands.

 If you want use a first way: